 5. Not enough uncommon and exclusive titles and headlines

-Spammy content, duplicate titles, unfriendly headlines.
-All these contribute to not getting traffic.
-It’s best to know that Google’s most apparent indicator about what a page comprises is its title tag.
-Using the same titles from other pages and sections of your website will only damage your chances of ranking, so don’t duplicate your titles.
+Spammy content, duplicate titles, unfriendly headlines – all contribute to not getting traffic.
+Google’s most apparent indicator of what a page comprises is its title tag.
+Therefore, using the same titles from other pages and sections of your website will only damage your chances of ranking, so don’t duplicate your titles.
 Avoid using titles that come from manufacturers too.
 This builds their credibility even more and can also harm you by getting penalized.

-Not having enough consumable high-quality content is dangerous.
-This is precisely why hiring premium writers and contributors are worth the investment.
+Not having enough high-quality consumable content is dangerous.
+This is why hiring premium writers and contributors are worth the investment.

-Many people can source reading material from outside your website, let alone your page, so what makes your content so uniquely yours?
+Many people can source reading material from outside your website, let alone your page, so what makes your content unique?
 Create and produce work that is “crawlable” by search engines.